Easter Chocolate Bark

 • Sprinkle bark with the pretzel pieces and M&Ms.

-• Place in the refrigerator for several hours to harden completely, then break into pieces and enjoy!
+• Place in the refrigerator for a couple hours to harden completely, then break into pieces and enjoy!

 Nutrition